puppetlabs/puppetlabs-gcloud_inventory/README.md

 The plugin supports loading a credentials file from a path specified in either the `credentials` option or the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
-A path specified in the `credentials` option will take precedence over a path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+A path specified in the `credentials` ption or credentials specified in the `client_email`, `token_uri` and `private_key` fields will take precedence over a path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 If a credentials file is not specified, or the path does not point to a valid credentials file, the plugin will error.

 The credentials file must contain a JSON object with at least the following fields: